rohitmukati/Automate-Hiring-Process/README.md

 - Push and create a PR!

 ## 📜 License
-This project is licensed under the Aapache License.
+This project is licensed under the Apache-2.0 license.